 He has also contributed to and made several appearances in public venues and outlets.
 He has commented on the Trump administration for Huffington Post, on Trumpism and Fascism for Tikkun Magazine, and shorter pieces for Jacobin and Politico.
 Recent interviews and mentions have appeared in The New York Times, The Daily Beast, Israel’s Ha’aretz, and Italy’s Il Foglio.
 Additionally, he was featured in a documentary on Hitler's religious views that aired on The History Channel.

-At universities in the United States and Canada, he has taught a variety of courses relating to different aspects of modern European and Jewish history, including lecture courses on Germany since 1870, Modern Europe, 1890-1945, and The Holocaust, as well as undergraduate and graduate colloquia on topics such as Historiography, Comparative Fascism, and Religion and Society in the Modern West.
+At universities in North America, South America, Europe and Australia, he has taught subjects relating to different aspects of modern European and World history, including guest lectures and undergraduate courses on Germany since 1870, Modern Europe, Comparative Fascism, and The Holocaust.
+He has also taught graduate colloquia on topics such as Historiography, Teaching World History, and Religion and Society in the Modern West.
 He won the Distinguished Teaching Award from the College of Arts and Sciences at Kent State in 2004, and has been nominated an additional three times.
-He also supervises PhD and MA students in topics relating to Nazi Germany and the Holocaust.
+He supervises PhD and MA students in topics relating to Modern Germany, Comparative Fascism, and the Holocaust.